-• Continued refinement and implementation of our 2020-2028 Strategic Plan.
-The FY 2021-2022 budget represents resources that will support year two implementation of the 2020-2028 Strategic Plan.
-Completion of year one and the formation of the budget for year two represents the culmination of internal collaboration across teams, alignment of program costs to our strategic direction and fiscal realities of declining tobacco tax revenues, and the continued evolution of First 5 LA as it fulfills its multiple roles as advocate, convener, funder, catalyst, communicator, and partner.
-The reduced level of spending, compared to the prior year, reflects the progress undertaken to apply the drivers of strategic plan implementation - focus and prioritization, alignment and integration, and diversity, equity and inclusion - to our work.
+- Long term financial planning.
+First 5 LA's approach to sustainability requires that we take a multi-year view beyond the budget year.
+Towards that end, the Board-approved Long Term Financial Plan (LTFP) provides financial guardrails to focus and discipline First 5 LA's expenditures over the course of the 2020-2028 Strategic Plan.
+The LTFP represents a framework for multi-year financial planning to manage continued reduction in tobacco revenue.
+By taking proactive measures grounded in a longer view, First 5 LA is able to responsibly plan for the future and mitigate the need for dramatic and disruptive reductions in the future. - Continued refinement and implementation of our 2020-2028 Strategic Plan.
+The FY 2022-2023 budget represents resources that will support year three implementation of the 2020-2028 Strategic Plan.
+Completion of year two and the formation of the budget for year three represents the culmination of internal collaboration across teams, alignment of program costs to our strategic direction and fiscal realities of declining tobacco tax revenues, and the continued evolution of First 5 LA as it fulfills its multiple roles as advocate, convener, funder, catalyst, communicator, and partner.
+The reduced level of spending, compared to the prior year, reflects the progress undertaken to apply the drivers of strategic plan implementation focus and prioritization, alignment and integration, and diversity, equity, and inclusion to our work.
 This has led to greater clarity around how to deploy and maximize First 5 LA's human and fiscal resources strategically and in alignment with the evolution of First 5 LA, our fiscal reality, and the results we seek for children and families in Los Angeles County.